nathan-analytics/sales-profitability-analysis-python-sql/README.md

 ## Key Insights

-- Discounted orders frequently result in negative profit
+- Discounted orders were frequently unprofitable, indicating pricing strategy was a key driver of margin loss
 - Some products consistently generate losses
 - Profitability varies significantly across categories and regions
 - High revenue does not always mean high profit
 - Margin analysis is critical for sustainable growth
+- These findings highlight the need for more controlled discounting and product-level pricing optimization.
 ---

 ## Business Problem